davidcarslaw/openair/README.md

 openair can be found in the package itself and the [manual](https://www.dropbox.com/s/2n7wdyursdul8dk/openairManual.pdf?dl=0) which provides an introduction to R with a focus on air quality data as well as extensive reproducible examples.
+An archive of newsletters in also available at the same location.

+The current newsletter (Issue 18) summarises some of the recent changes to the package and is available [here](http://rpubs.com/carslaw/newsletter18).

 ## Installation